University of York Library: Library buildings

 J.B.
-Morrell Library: houses collections to support learning, teaching and research across all subject areas.
+Morrell Library: Houses collections to support learning, teaching and research across all subject areas.
 Named after John Bowes Morrell, an instigator in the formation of York University.

-Harry Fairhurst Building: provides a mix of study spaces across three floors.
-Named after the university's first librarian Harry Fairhurst.
+Harry Fairhurst Building: Provides a mix of study spaces across three floors.
+Named after the university's first librarian, Harry Fairhurst.

-Raymond Burton Library: houses the Humanities Research reference collection.
+Raymond Burton Library: Houses the Humanities Research reference collection and the Borthwick Institute for Archives.
 Named after a philanthropist supporter of the university.

-Library@Piazza: a study space located in the Piazza Learning Centre on Campus East.
+Library@Piazza: A study space located in the Piazza Learning Centre on Campus East.
+Contains no physical resources.

-King's Manor Library: the collection focuses mainly on architecture, heritage management and stained glass.
-Part of the historic King's Manor building.

 Collections

 The library provides collections to support the teaching, learning and research goals of the university, and to reflect the breadth of the university's user communities.
 The special collections include history of art, music, theological libraries, stained glass and Yorkshire.
+The Morell library houses the majority of the library's collection of over 1 million print books and 21,000 journals.

+Yorsearch

+Students also have access to online collections which include over 4.4 million books and 43 million peer-reviewed journals.
+The online catalogue joins together all of the libraries within the university system as well as the collections of the York Minster Library and E-resource collections.

 Associated libraries

 The library of the National Railway Museum is called The Search Engine.

 The York Minster Library is located in Deans Park to the north of York Minster.

-The collections from both libraries are searchable through the University of York library online catalogue, branded as YorSearch.